16 Most HAUNTED Places In Michigan | Spooky Houses | Asylum | Abandoned Attractions To Scare Years off Your Life!

 Check out their historical haunted tours and ghost investigations offered in the summer and fall months!

 You may see full body apparitions, shadow figures, poltergeist activity, odd noises, voices, laughter, mists, orbs and objects moving while dining at the Anchor Inn.
+Of course, ghost stories will be shared with guests as you search for paranormal activity.

 View this post on Instagram